tensorflow/tfjs-website/source/tutorials/index.md

 This tutorial explains how to train a neural network to make predictions from webcam data.
 We'll use those predictions to play [Pac-Man](https://en.wikipedia.org/wiki/Pac-Man)!

+<h3><a href="https://codelabs.developers.google.com/codelabs/tensorflowjs-audio-codelab/index.html" target="_blank">Transfer learning - Build an Audio Recognition Model</a></h3>

+In this tutorial you will build an audio recognition network and use it to control a slider in the browser by making sounds.

 <h3><a href="./model-save-load.html">Saving and Loading tf.Model</a></h3>